The Origins of Photosynthesis in a Sun-Loving Bacteria

 Enough sunlight hits the Earth to power the planet many times over—if energy capture were more efficient.
 Thus, scientists have looked at nature’s means to understand photosynthesis in a sun-loving, soil-dwelling bacterium.
 A team of scientists has gained a fundamental understanding of the inner workings of this vital process and how it differs among plant systems.
 Their discovery may provide a new template for beginning organic-based solar panel design (i.e., “artificial leaves”) or possibly renewable biofuel applications.

-But the team’s structural biologists are capturing freeze-frame images of crystallized proteins throughout the whole process of the simplest form of photosynthesis, in the single-celled heliobacteria, which are fundamentally different than plants.
-Instead of using water like plants, for example, heliobacteria use hydrogen sulfide and grow without oxygen; after photosynthesis, they give off the foul-smelling sulfur gas in place of oxygen.
+But the team’s structural biologists are capturing freeze-frame images of crystallized proteins throughout the whole process of the simplest form of photosynthesis, in the single-celled heliobacteria, which are fundamentally different than in plants.
+Instead of using water, for example, heliobacteria use hydrogen sulfide and grow without oxygen; after photosynthesis, they give off the foul-smelling sulfur gas in place of oxygen.
 The scientists grew the “perfect” X-ray diffracting crystal charge after many initial trials.
 In this breakthrough study, they found an almost perfect symmetry in the heliobacter RC, which helps it gather every available photon of near-infrared light to build chlorophylls.

 Gisriel, C., et al. “Structure of a symmetric photosynthetic reaction center–photosystem,” Science 357(6355), 1021–1025 (2017).
 [DOI:10.1126/science.aan5611].